snehaK212/icecream_1/README.md

     <li>Azure SQL Database for Efficient Data Management</li>
 </ul>
 <b>Future Enhancements :</b><br>
-<p align="justify">The Ice-Cream Parlour Management System isn't only a standalone venture but a foundation for ability future enhancements.
+<p align="justify">The Ice-Cream Parlour Management System (ICPMS) isn't only a standalone venture but a foundation for ability future enhancements.
 Integrations with additional Azure offerings, which includes Azure Storage for coping with multimedia content and Azure Key Vault for more suitable security, could be explored.
 Moreover, monitoring and analytics via Azure Monitor and Azure Application Insights pave the manner for continuous improvement and optimization.</p>
 <h2>Core Azure Services</h2>
 <b>Azure App Service :</b><br><p align="justify"><br>The project utilizes Azure App Service to host the web application, ensuring scalability, reliability, and ease of deployment.
 This service enables seamless integration with other Azure components and provides a secure environment for the application.</p>